mike-north/professional-ts/notes/04-mikes-ts-setup.md

 ```

 This is `api-extractor` telling you that something that users can observe
-through the public api surface of this library has changed.
+through the public API surface of this library has changed.
 We can follow its instructions
 to indicate that this was an _intentional change_ (and probably a minor release instead of a patch)

 ```sh